 - Fertilizer, seed, and crop protection products

-- Fees for permits, approvals, or legal activities
+- Fees are permits, approvals, or legal activities

 - Costs of ongoing activities